 DSD (Direct Stream Digital) The high-resolution codec that originated with SACD (Super Audio CD) and commonly used for classical recordings.

 MQA (Master Quality Authenticated).
 A new lossless codec of about one-third the size of FLAC.
 It applies a digital fingerprint to guarantee a file was sourced from the original master recording.
 MQA files are backward-compatible with FLAC decoders but require MQA decoders to unlock their full benefit.
+There's a new version of MQA coming too, and it sounds very impressive.

 WAV is an uncompressed studio-quality file, compatible with different players including iTunes, Windows Media Player and Winamp.